FlowFuse/flowfuse/docs/user/migration.md

 ### Create a new FlowForge project

-From your team page click create project and assign a suitable name to the project,
+From your team page click create project and assign a suitable name to the project.

 ### Environment Variables.